LibreOffice/core/xmlhelp/README.md

 # XML Help

-Help reader and viewer for online help.
+Help viewer component for the XML / non-HTML help.
+HTML help is always opened in a browser.